umbraco/UmbracoDocs/Umbraco-StarterKit/Manage-users/index.md

 ## What is a Member

 A member is someone who is strictly limited to the frontend and typically these members will be customers, clients, or users of your page's frontend.
-If you want to lern more about how you can manage your [Members](../Manage-users/Members/index.md) Theres an entire article about it.
+If you want to learn more about how you can manage your [Members](../Manage-users/Members/index.md) there's an entire article about it.

 ## What is a Team Member